By Michael Feldman*

-We harbor deep hopes for the Egyptian people and the many citizens rising against ruthless regimes around the world.
+We harbour deep hopes for the Egyptian people and the many citizens rising against ruthless regimes around the world.
 Jews have struggled against oppression for millennia.
 It is true that we want Egypt and Israel to continue or even strengthen their peace and cooperation.
 But we also feel unity by witnessing the extraordinary events of recent days.
 When a people cries out for freedom and democracy, we see a reflection of our own heritage.

 We cannot tell the Egyptian people or world leaders how to deal with the old regime or how to bring about change.
 But in the meantime, we pray.
 We pray for the healing of any man, woman, or child injured in the recent struggles in Egypt, Tunisia, and elsewhere.
 We pray for the souls of the lives lost and for the comfort of their mourners.
-And we pray that peace comes not only to Egypt and to Israel, but to all of their neighbors.
+And we pray that peace comes not only to Egypt and to Israel, but to all of their neighbours.

 May the children of Abraham, of Sarah and of Hagar, of Ishmael and of Isaac, be blessed with prosperity, light, joy, and friendship.

 The letter ends is followed by the names of several notable rabbis.
 It can be found here and is now gathering Jewish signatures throughout the world.
 It may be a small effort, but I am encouraged by how diverse the voices are who have signed it: Orthodox, Reform, Conservative, Renewal, Reconstructionist, secular, and from many corners of the globe.
 I am also encouraged by the inspirational words and efforts of the many people that signed on.
 By the time Israeli musician Lee Ziv signed, she and her friends had created the following music video in support of the revolution.